webstreak/docs/ddc-ga-event-tracking/README.md

-#Event tracking config for Third Party Sites + GTM
+#Event tracking config for DDC + GTM

 ### 1. Install GTM and configure data layer like normal